 A full-service brokerage offers more services and could potentially give you access to anticipated initial public offerings (IPOs) if you have a big account or use its services a lot.

-Choosing a Margin or Cash Account
+Margin Account vs. Cash Account

 Two types of broker accounts are generally available: a cash account and a margin account.